pedrolucas7i/DockerAppStore/README.md

 - Python 3.7+
 - `pip3` for installing dependencies
-- Internet connection (for online mode)
+- Internet connection (for online mode and dockers installations)

 ### 📦 Install Dependencies

+Make sure to install all required dependencies by running:

 ```bash
 pip3 install -r requirements.txt